lemieuxl/pyGenClean/docs_src/index.rst

 Installation
 ============

-*pyGenClean* is a Python package that works on both Linux and Windows operating systems.
+:py:mod:`pyGenClean` is a Python package that works on both Linux and Windows operating systems.
 It requires a set of Python dependencies and PLINK.
 Complete installation procedures are available for both Linux (32 and 64 bits) and Windows in the following sections.